Philippians 4:12

 “I know how to be abased”

 There are two “I know” phrases.
 Paul learned how to live in extremities.
 He adjusted to either with equal composure.
-This composure came through knowledge — “know.”
+This composure came through knowledge—“know.”
 He knew God’s mind on how to handle adversity.
-He knew how to cope with set back.The word “abased” means to run low as a falling river in a draught.
+He knew how to cope with setbacks.
+The word “abased” means to run low as a falling river in a draught.
 Paul knew what it was like to be without food or clothing.
 He knew what it was like to go bankrupt.
 He knew plenty of adversity.
 This is abasement caused by want.
 He understood what it was like to be financially disgraced.

-“Abased” is in the present tense which means he knew what it was like to be in a state of degradation.
+“Abased” is in the present tense, which means he knew what it was like to be in a state of degradation.

 “and I know how to abound”

-The word “abound” means “overflow.”
-At times it conveyed the idea of extreme wealth or abundance.
-It means to be highly successful.
-It requires as much spiritual maturity to handle abundance as it does poverty.
-It takes a steady hand to carry a full cup.
-When we are rich we do not need anything.
-We do not pray about very little.Paul learned maturity in prosperity.
+Paul learned maturity in prosperity.
 He knew what it was like to be extremely successful.
 Yet he handled it well.
-When others express their admiration about you, does your ego pick this up?
+When others express their admiration for you, does your ego pick this up?
 When others recognize your accomplishments, can you put yourself in balance?
 Can you keep your mind focused on the Lord?

 Principle: